TITLE:Dean of Student Services

-Administrative and functional supervision is exercised over the Administrative Assistant to Student Services, Academic Advisors, Student Support Services Project Director, Director of Enrollment Management/Registrar, Coordinator of Disability Support, Student Activities/Cross-Cultural Coordinator, Financial Assistance Director and the Athletic Director.
+Administrative and functional supervision is exercised over the Academic Advisors, Clinical Mental Health /Academic Counselors, Student Support Services Project Director, Director of Enrollment Management/Registrar, Program Director of Disability Support, Student Activities/Cross-Cultural Coordinator, Financial Assistance Director, Testing Center Coordinator, and the Athletic/Fitness Center Director.

 Master’s Degree in higher education student personnel or related field required.
 Minimum of five years experience in community college administration and/or related experience in higher educational institution required.
 Demonstrated knowledge of counseling and social services principles, interpersonal and public relations skills, and supervisory experience required.